GSA/digitalgov.gov/content/posts/2015-07-08-customer-service-trends-an-update.md

 ---
+url: /2015/07/08/customer-service-trends-an-update/
 date: 2015-07-08 10:00:36 -0400
-title: '2015 Customer Service Trends\: a Mid-Year Update'
+title: '2015 Customer Service Trends: a Mid-Year Update'
 summary: 'Earlier this year, we published 15 Government Customer Service Trends for 2015.
 We&rsquo;re halfway through the year now&mdash;how are these trends holding up?
 1. Centralized Customer Offices A few agencies have created centralized customer offices, while others question the need for a single organization that focuses on the customer.
-As the public’s overall satisfaction with'
+As the public&rsquo;s overall satisfaction with'
-authors: [martha-dorris]
+authors:
+  - martha-dorris
 categories:
   - Managing Digital
   - UX